Characters of the Soulcalibur series: Grøh

-He was turned into an “Outsider” by Nightmare, and progressively continued by the traitor Azwel, the man who responsible for infected Grøh and his best friend, Curtis, for the sorcerer's evil experiments.
-After having remaining willpower to negate his mind from becoming an “Outsider”, using the power of “Outsider” to counteract the likes of “Outsiders”-minded warriors, Azwel included, Grøh found a new purpose to put the fellow “Outsider” victims like him a trial whether they have a strong will left to suppress the malfestation or not.
-Following Maxi’s first victor against Astaroth, shortly before Kilik finally purifies his malfestation and helps Xianghua defeats Nightmare/Inferno, Grøh was the one of found a critically injured Maxi.
+He was turned into an "Outsider" by Nightmare, and progressively continued by the traitor Azwel, the man who responsible for infected Grøh and his best friend, Curtis, for the sorcerer's evil experiments.
+After having remaining willpower to negate his mind from becoming an "Outsider", using the power of "Outsider" to counteract the likes of "Outsiders"-minded warriors, Azwel included, Grøh found a new purpose to put the fellow "Outsider" victims like him a trial whether they have a strong will left to suppress the malfestation or not.
+Following Maxi's first victor against Astaroth, shortly before Kilik finally purifies his malfestation and helps Xianghua defeats Nightmare/Inferno, Grøh was the one of found a critically injured Maxi.
 Unbeknownst to Grøh, Curtis survives but suffers amnesia and becomes a malfested army.
-Although Curtis slowly begins to recover his memory of Grøh before a one year war depicted in 1590 A.D. begins.
+Although Curtis slowly begins to recover his memory of Grøh before a one-year war depicted in 1590 A.D. begins.

+Critical reception

+In 2016, University of Delaware professor Rachel Hutchinson cited the various characters of the series examples of 'virtual colonialism', noting the designers' emphasis on particular traits to differentiate the non-Japanese characters as exotic 'others'.
+Analyzing each characters' design in the original Soulcalibur, she cited examples of stereotypes commonly viewed in Japan of other cultures, such as Li Long's lack of aging between his appearance in Soul Edge and Soulcalibur, or Ivy's significant stature compared to Eastern female characters.
+She later made use of the Soulcalibur II cast in a study involving students, focusing on their initial reactions to their designs and subsequent reactions after playing as the characters.

+As the series has progressed, media outlets have complained about the increased sexualization of the female characters.
+In particular, comments have focused on the perceived increase in the breast sizes of Ivy, Sophitia and Taki from one game to the next, while their attire has grown more revealing.
+Several other aspects further exasperated this reaction, including advertisements that focused on Ivy's sexual attributes, the commissioning of a hentai artist to create outfits for the female characters in Soulcalibur: Lost Swords, and the release of a breast size comparison chart used by the developers.
+Cecilia D'Anastasio in an article for Kotaku felt that it ostracized female players specifically by leading her and others to feel women weren't the target audience, and stated "Bandai Namco has pigeonholed what could be a stellar fighting game for everyone."